 Upon any distribution to our creditors in a liquidation, dissolution or reorganization, the payment of the principal of and interest on any subordinated securities will be subordinated to the extent provided in the applicable indenture in right of payment to the prior payment in full of all senior debt.
 However, our obligation to make payments of the principal of and interest on such subordinated securities otherwise will not be affected.
 No payment of principal or interest will be permitted to be made on subordinated securities at any time if a default on senior debt exists that permits the holders of such senior debt to accelerate its maturity and the default is the subject of judicial proceedings or we receive notice of the default.
-After all senior debt is paid in full and until the subordinated securities are paid in full, holders of subordinated securities have been applied to the rights of holders of senior debt.
+After all senior debt is paid in full and until the subordinated securities are paid in full, holders of subordinated securities will be subrogated to the rights of holders of senior debt to the extent that distributions otherwise payable to holders of subordinated securities have been applied to the payment of senior debt.
 The subordinated indenture will not restrict the amount of senior debt or other indebtedness of Mercury and its subsidiaries.
 As a result of these subordination provisions, in the event of a distribution of assets upon insolvency, holders of subordinated securities may recover less, ratably, than our general creditors.